Articles:

 In this article:

-On the Kwiga platform, you can send various types of letters: regular mailings, letters via automation, and system messages (activation, payment confirmation, verification notifications, etc.).
-But sometimes letters do not reach their recipients.
+On the Kwiga platform, you can send different types of emails: regular campaigns, emails via automation, and system messages (activation, payment confirmation, practice review notifications, etc.).
+But sometimes emails do not reach recipients.

-A bounce is a refusal to deliver a letter when the mail server cannot deliver the message to the recipient.
+A bounce is a delivery failure that occurs when the mail server cannot deliver a message to the recipient.

-Below we will look at the different types of bounces and the most common reasons why letters do not reach recipients.
+Below, we will look at different types of bounces and the most common reasons why emails do not reach recipients.

-This is a final refusal to deliver — the email will never be delivered.
+This is a final delivery failure – the email will never be delivered.
 Main reasons:

 -